prodriguezdefino/dataflow-bq-http-enrichment/README.md

 The solution leverages the following Google Cloud services:

 - **BigQuery**: Used as the source and sink for the data.
+Reads use the BigQuery Storage Read API for efficiency.
 - **Cloud Run**: Hosts a Python Flask application that acts as an HTTP endpoint, which the Dataflow pipeline calls for data enrichment.
 - **Dataflow Flex Template**: Processes data by reading from BigQuery, making HTTP requests to the Cloud Run endpoint, and writing the processed data to another BigQuery table.
+- **Dataflow Custom Containers**: A custom worker container is used to ensure all pipeline dependencies and custom code are consistently available to Dataflow workers, improving reliability and startup times.
-- **Cloud Build**: Automates the building and pushing of Docker images for both the Cloud Run application and the Dataflow Flex Template.
+- **Cloud Build**: Automates the building and pushing of Docker images for the Cloud Run application, the Dataflow Flex Template launcher, and the Dataflow custom worker container.
+A unified Cloud Build configuration streamlines this process.
 - **Terraform**: Manages the infrastructure as code, provisioning all necessary GCP resources (BigQuery datasets/tables, Cloud Run service, Dataflow resources, GCS buckets, Artifact Registry, IAM roles, and network configurations).

 The overall data flow is as follows:

 1.  **Infrastructure Provisioning**: Terraform sets up all required GCP resources.
 2.  **Data Loading**: Sample data is generated and loaded into the BigQuery input table.
 3.  **Data Processing**: A Dataflow Flex Template job is triggered.
-This pipeline reads records from the input BigQuery table, sends each record as a POST request to the Cloud Run HTTP endpoint, and then writes the original data along with the HTTP response to the output BigQuery table.
+This pipeline reads records from the input BigQuery table (using the Storage Read API), sends each record as a POST request to the Cloud Run HTTP endpoint, and then writes the original data along with the HTTP response to the output BigQuery table.
+The write method (File Loads or Storage Write API) is configurable.

 ## Project Structure